 A classic breastfeeding position where you sit upright with baby positioned on their side, with their head and neck laying along your forearm and their body against your stomach.

 Very similar to the cradle hold but your arms switch so that your baby’s body lies along your opposite forearm.

-Side-Lying: The side-lying position is the most critical position for any new c-section mama to learn as it allows for rest and recovery!
+The side-lying position is the most critical position for any new c-section mama to learn as it allows for rest and recovery!
 C-section mothers should recline in a comfortable position to rest when possible, especially in the early days and weeks of c-section recovery, so reclining as you nurse is key.

 Laying back and relaxing with your baby's body across your shoulder can be especially useful just after a cesarean birth (get help from your partner or family member) or during recovery if you can't find another position that you and your baby are comfortable in.
 This position can allow moms to have their baby skin-to-skin and breastfeed even while mom is still in the operating room.

 This is another well-known, popular breastfeeding position and can be great for c-section mamas as you try to recline, rest, and recover!
 Be sure to avoid weight and pressure on your wound site.

 We encourage all breastfeeding mothers, regardless of if they had a cesarean delivery or vaginal birth, to try out different positions to figure out which ones are the most comfortable breastfeeding positions for them.
 The positions listed here are recommended by lactation consultants specifically for moms who need to be mindful of their incision site while recovering from major surgery.
 Breastfeeding can be tricky, but remember that there is a lot of breastfeeding support available!
 A lactation consultant can be a game-changer in helping you troubleshoot any breastfeeding issues you're having, and they can answer any questions you may have about colostrum during early breastfeeding, milk supply, how much breast milk your baby needs, engorgement, and anything else that may come up.